vahidfarajidev/notes-repo/DotNet/csharp 13_params.md

   PrintNumbers(new int[] {1, 2, 3, 4});
   ```
 - With `params`, you can pass individual numbers directly, and the method receives them as an array.
+- **Advantage:** `params` makes method calls cleaner and more readable, especially when passing multiple values, without explicitly creating an array.

 ## Example: `params` with `IEnumerable<T>` (C# 13)